Ada Foah: Tourism

-Ada Foah is the tourism center of the Ada East District with its beaches, the estuary and many tourism attractions and services.
+Ada Foah is the tourism centre of the Ada East District with its beaches, the estuary and many tourism attractions and services.
 With the river and the ocean, Ada Foah is famous for water sports like swimming, sailing, fishing and boat cruises.
 The river shore is mostly blocked by holiday chalets as many people from Accra use the place as a weekend getaway.
 There is a ferry and boat harbor at the riverside where boats can be rented for a cruise around the islands in the river.
 The Ghana Sailing Club, located at the Volta River, is open to members only.

-Trasacco Estates Development Company, a real estate developer based in Ghana, is currently developing a private residence project known as Ada Turtle Bay.
-The project includes 40 private villas and a Hilton Resort and Spa.
-The project intends to boost tourism and employment in the region.
+Ada Turtle Bay, developed by Trasacco Estates Development Company, a real estate developer based in Ghana, is a private residence project including 40 private villas and a Hilton Resort and Spa.

 Sights

 Although the old trading fort, built by Danish traders in the 18th century, is already halfway eroded and washed into the ocean, the remains can still be visited.

 Close to the fort is the Presbyterian Church that was built by the first generation of Ghanaian Christians.
 Next to it is the old missionary cemetery.
-When the missionaries came to Ghana in the 19th century, they faced harsh conditions that they were not adapted to.
-Many died very young of various tropical diseases.

-Markets

-Every Wednesday at 8am and 3pm the ferry takes passengers to Anyanui on the other side of the Volta River and returns around 1pm and 6pm.
-The ferry connects the markets in Anyanui and in Ada Foah that both take place every Wednesday.
-In Ada Foah, there is an additional market on Saturday.

-Services

-There are many guesthouses catering for the uprising holiday destination.
-Most of the accommodations are budget, but there are also a number of luxury hotels.
-A health center is located on Clinic Road, close to Clinic Junction.
-The big District Hospital is not far away between Big Ada and Kasseh on the main road.
+Ghanaian artist Kwame Akoto-Bamfo's installation, Nkyinkyim, which consists of more than 1,300 cement effigies, is embedded in a field in Nuhalenya Ada, a town outside Accra.
+This collection of cement effigies represents those people involved in the slave trade, opening a dialogue about African history, of which Ada Foah played its role as a trading fort.